sematext/docs/docs/guide/monitoring-guide.md

 #### Logs

-Just like the Events correlation view, turning on Logs correlation in the Reports Menu will display Logs Search componenet with search input, App Selector, and the series of icons used to expand logs table, open logs component contextual menu, and other related settings and features as shown in the image below.
+Just like the Events correlation view, turning on Logs correlation in the Reports Menu will display Logs Search componenet with search input, App Selector, and the series of icons used to expand log table, open logs component contextual menu, and other related settings and features as shown in the image below.

-Clicking on the Logs icon will open Logs Table component view below the Logs Search component.
-Tabular list view of log entries will be displayed with ```@timestamp```, ```_source```, and ```Tags``` as default columns, but all available logs fields will be available in Logs Table component dropdown menu, easily selected or deselected.
-Column width can be also resized to better organize Logs table when multiple fields are selected at once.
+Clicking on the Logs icon will open logs data table component view below the Logs Search component.
+List view of log entries will be displayed with ```@timestamp```, ```_source```, and ```Tags``` as default columns, but all available logs fields will be available in Logs Table component dropdown menu, and easily selected or deselected and displayed in data table view.
+Column width can be also resized to better organize Log Table when multiple fields are selected at once.

-Every Log entry in the table has two left aligned icons, one that opens panel with all log details, and other that opens Log context.
+Every Log entry in the table has two left aligned icons, one that opens panel with all log details, and the other that opens Log context.
 Contextual logging is an approach that encourages not just adding additional useful data to log events, but also sharing that data across related events.

 (These are both powerful features by themselves and deserve more attention in order to dicover their true potential.
 For more information on Logs refer to Logging Guide)